-In 2017, the average amount paid out from ESA averages at £73.10.
-As a result, they would need to drastically change their lifestyle to stay within their new budget and may fall into significant financial hardship.
+The current payment for ESA averages £73.10.
+As a result, many people would need to drastically change their lifestyle to stay within their new budget and may fall into significant financial hardship.

 ESA can also be fairly difficult to obtain due to work capability assessments and clampdowns on benefits claimants, so in most cases Income Protection would be a more reliable solution.